 Research Translation Core

 Charlotte Clark directs the Research Translation Core of the Duke University Superfund Research Center.
 Clark’s primary interests are in the field of environmental education, specifically in the area of decision-making by the general public on issues of environmentally-related behavior.
 She studies how informal learning processes engage with behavior change for individuals and communities around environmental issues.
 She applies these concepts in work around campus sustainability, and leads the Education Subcommittee of Duke’s Campus Sustainability Committee.
 She enjoys using and teaching qualitative research methods, including qualitative research software.
 Prior to completing her PhD, she worked for 5 years as the Director of the Center for Environmental Education in the Nicholas School, and for 12 years doing air pollution regulatory work under contract for the US EPA.

 Community Engagement Core

-Elizabeth Shapiro-Garza directs the Community Engagement Core (and Research Translation Core while Dr. Clark is on sabbatical) of the Duke University Superfund Research Center.
+Elizabeth Shapiro-Garza directs the Community Engagement Core of the Duke University Superfund Research Center.
 She has over twenty years of both applied and research experience related to community engagement.
 Her expertise lies in Community-Based Participatory Research (CBPR), in the translation of science for low-literacy users, and in pedagogical approaches to teaching community engagement practice and theory.